Pooja9009/Pooja9009/readme.md

 <p>

 - Bsc.
 Hons Computing  @Softwarica College of IT and E-comerce. 🎓
-- Looking for opportunities and collaborations in the field of Web development, UI/UX and Graphic Designing. ✅
+- Looking for opportunities and collaborations in the field of Web development, UI/UX and DataScience. ✅
 - Seeking opportunities to work in a challenging environments and push my boundaries. 💪
 </p>